 On this front, we can look at the Zacks Style Scores, as these give investors a variety of ways to comb through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 Investors should consider the style scores a valuable tool that can help you to pick the most appropriate Zacks Rank stocks based on their individual investment style.

-World Fuel Services has a Value Score of C. The stock's Growth and Momentum Scores are B and B, respectively, giving the company a VGM Score of B.
+World Fuel Services has a Value Score of B. The stock's Growth and Momentum Scores are B and A, respectively, giving the company a VGM Score of A.

 We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
-Fortunately, World Fuel Services currently has a Zacks Rank of #1 (Strong Buy) thanks to favorable earnings estimate revisions from covering analysts.
+Fortunately, World Fuel Services currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.

 Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if World Fuel Services fits the bill.
-Thus, it seems as though World Fuel Services shares could have a bit more room to run in the near term.
+Thus, it seems as though World Fuel Services shares could still be poised for more gains ahead.

 How Does World Fuel Services Stack Up to the Competition?

 Shares of World Fuel Services have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also looking good, including Delek US Holdings (DK), Genesis Energy, L.P.
-(GEL), and Sunoco (SUN), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Some of its industry peers are also impressive, including Murphy USA (MUSA), Phillips 66 (PSX), and Sunoco (SUN), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.